 This page was last updated by Bernard Preston on 9th February, 2023.

 A heart-warming, intimate trilogy of two women and their children.

-Whether it’s Irving Stone’s epic “The Agony and the Ecstasy,” the saga of Michelangelo, or Henry James’s “The Bostonians" , or even contemporary Sarah Waters’s “Tipping the Velvet”, serious writers have not been shy to enter the forbidden domain.
-Of course, Oscar Wilde, one of the most memorable of writers, was convicted and imprisoned for his “Unmanly Manhood” , and remains today the epitome of homosexuality.
+Whether it is Irving Stone’s epic “The Agony and the Ecstasy,” the saga of Michelangelo, “The Bostonians" by Henry James or even contemporary “Tipping the Velvet” by Sarah Waters, serious writers have not been shy to enter the forbidden domain.
+Of course Oscar Wilde, one of the most memorable of authors, was convicted and imprisoned for his “Unmanly Manhood” and remains today the epitome of homosexuality.

-"Readers of Bernard Preston’s previous three books will not be disappointed with his latest work – despite the absence of a chiropractor!
-The theme of The Bostonians, the first book in a trilogy, revolves around some serious modern-day issues – but his easy-to-read style makes for compelling reading.
+The theme of The Bostonians, the first book in a trilogy, revolves around some serious modern day issues but his easy to grasp style makes for compelling reading.
 The author’s ability to make his characters engaging as they become entangled in difficult relationships, whilst retaining a light-hearted theme, is commendable.
-Another page-turner from a natural story-teller!"

-First download the free Kindle app at Amazon if you are downloading onto your tablet or smartphone.
+First download the free Kindle app at Amazon if you are reading on your tablet or smartphone.

-A FAMILY AFFAIR is my search for meaning in difficult issues, yet it's easy, light-reading; the story of
+A FAMILY AFFAIR is my search for meaning in difficult issues; yet it is easy, light-reading.

 A Family Affair REVIEWS